xlladdins/xll/docs/Excel4MacrosE-G.md

 **FILE.CLOSE**(save\_logical, route\_logical)

-Save\_logical    is a logical value specifying whether to save the file before closing it.
+Save\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to save the file before closing it.

 |                   |                                                                                                       |
 | ----------------- | ----------------------------------------------------------------------------------------------------- |